 Past opportunities have included kayaking, bald eagle banding, bat viewing, elk collaring, digital photography, night herping, fishing, desert tortoise monitoring, and urban bird watching.

-MONTHLY EVENTS: The second Thursday of each month, we offer a program at the Hirsch Conservation Education Area located at the Ben Avery Shooting Facility in north Phoenix.
+Each month, we offer a program at the Hirsch Conservation Education Area located at the Ben Avery Shooting Facility in north Phoenix.
 Participant age levels may vary.
 Please click on the registration link (when available) for more information about the program.

 Yes, a separate registration is required for each program.
 They are expected to fill up fast, so prioritize which ones you would like to register for first.